bgamari/ghc-users-guide/content/all-flags.gen.rst

 ``-fforce-recomp``
     Turn off recompilation checking.
-This is implied by any ``-ddump-X`` option when compiling a single file (i.e. when using :ghc-flag:`c`).
+This is implied by any ``-ddump-X`` option when compiling a single file (i.e. when using :ghc-flag:`-c`).

 Redirecting output